jcan37/jeffcannon/content/blog/less-impressed-more-involved.md

 It’s okay to celebrate your wins and grieve your losses now and then, but don’t overindulge in these moments.
 If you linger, you can get stuck.

-Don’t worry about the result.
+Don’t mind the result.
 Get carried away with the process.

 Less impressed, more involved.